Reinfosec-Resploit/Resploit/README.md

 # Resploit- Understanding Telecom networks and analyzing the security of core networks in a telecom deployment
-Resploit is a GUI-based telecom network penetration testing tool built with Python and PyQt5.
-Designed specifically for analyzing and testing the security of core telecom network deployments, Resploit integrates with widely used tools like Nmap, Wireshark, and Metasploit.
-It enables users to assess vulnerabilities in telecom infrastructure with predefined scan options, custom arguments, and a user-friendly interface—ideal for auditing and hardening telecom network components.
+Resploit is a GUI-based penetration testing toolkit tailored for analyzing, auditing, and securing telecom core networks.
+Built using Python and PyQt5, it provides an intuitive interface that integrates seamlessly with powerful security tools like Nmap, Wireshark, Metasploit, and more.
+Rather than serving as a generic network scanner, Resploit is crafted to assist researchers, red teamers, and telecom professionals in assessing vulnerabilities specific to telecom deployments—particularly in 5G/4G core network environments.

 ## Table of Contents